weileiw/Code-for-pigment-paper/README.md

 #  Inverse model for inferring particle exchange rates

-The code here is to infering particle respiration rate constants along with particle aggregation and disaggragation rate constant, by using Baysian statistic method.
-The data used are from MedFlux program, and sampled using large volume pumps.
+The code here is to infering particle respiration rate constants along with particle aggregation and disaggragation rate constants, by using Bayesian inversion method.
+The data used here are from MedFlux program, and sampled using large volume pumps.

 ### Box_model.m